- March 23, 2019

-The process of self-forgiveness allowed me to choose differently by integrating my painful experiences into my understanding of who I am.
-By embracing the truth of all I have done and choosing to process the pain, I have the advantage of consciously applying that learning and growth to the choices I make today—which I would not be able to do had I continued to wallow in victimhood and self-punishment.
+The self-forgiveness process allowed me to choose differently by integrating my painful experiences into my understanding of who I am.
+By accepting my past choices and processing the pain, I can consciously apply what I have learned to the choices I make today.
+I would not be able to do that had I continued to wallow in victimhood and self-punishment.

-As I learned many years ago, and as I now teach my clients, clinging to our pain does not change the past.
-It only changes your ability to be present today and to extend unconditional love and empathy.
-The process of self-forgiveness allows us to release anything that keeps us stuck in a cycle of shame, and allows us to grow our capacity to love ourselves and feel a deep connection with others.
+Clinging to our pain does not change the past.
+It only limits your ability to be present today and to extend unconditional love and empathy.
+The process of self-forgiveness allows us to release anything that keeps us stuck in a cycle of shame and will enable us to grow our capacity to love ourselves and feel a deep connection with others.

 It’s Painful as Hell

 Perhaps the biggest reason self-forgiveness is difficult is inherent to the process itself.
-In order to process our experiences, we must get present to our suffering.
+To process our experiences, we must get present to our suffering.
 This discomfort can be profoundly acute when we look at the impact we have had on others.
 Coming face-to-face with the regret and shame we feel requires both surrender and a warrior spirit.

-Self-forgiveness is painful but it’s not too painful.
-When we engage in the healing process with intentionality and structure, it is no longer overwhelming.
-Through the process, we come to terms with the full breadth of our feelings and are able to embrace them with both curiosity and compassion.
-Feelings are there for a reason.
-They are a universal human experience and have purpose.
+Self-forgiveness is painful, but it’s not too painful.
+Through the process, we come to terms with our feelings’ full breadth and can embrace them with both curiosity and compassion.
+Emotions are there for a reason.
+They are a universal human experience and have a purpose.

 Without regret, we would not know how to act in the world.
-Without anger, we might not be compelled to take action.
-Uncomfortable feelings serve an important function by helping us make meaning of our experiences and choose how to navigate through life.
-The problem is not having them; it is holding on to them or not allowing them to move through us as they are meant to.
+Without anger, we might not take action.
+Uncomfortable feelings serve an important function by helping us make meaning of our experiences and choose how to navigate life.
+The problem is not having them; it is holding on to them or not allowing them to naturally move through us.